gutocf/page-title/README.md

    'separator' => ' | ', //optional, default = ' / '
 ]);
 ```
+You will need to load the component in controllers or application's AppController (recomended).

 ## Usage

-You will need to load the component in controllers or application's AppController.
 To add titles to your page, simply call PageTitle::add method with one or more parameters:
 ```php
 $this->PageTitle->add('Articles', 'Add');
 ```